 Teneisha Collins is a Canadian screen, television, voice, and stage actress, writer and host.

 Born and raised in Montreal, Teneisha developed her passion for acting early in her life, and at the age of 10, urged her parents to sign with her first agent.
 That precocious child is now a woman best known for playing strong female characters in television and film.
-Teneisha can most notably be seen on the small screen in the final season of Hulu’s Seth Rogen-produced sci-fi comedy Future Man, starring alongside Louis Ferreira (Motive, Bad Blood,) and Sergio Di Zio (Rogue, Flashpoint) on the Investigation Discovery/Netflix anthology series Real Detective, in the short film Red Wine (dir.
-Santiago Menghini) which premiered at Cannes in May 2019 and is currently getting rave reviews (and taking home many prizes) on the film festival circuit, on the CBC TV series Street Legal, and in over 25 commercials (and counting!)
+Teneisha can most notably be seen alongside Kevin Hart in the hit Netflix film Fatherhood, in Hulu’s Seth Rogen-produced sci-fi comedy Future Man, starring alongside Louis Ferreira (Motive, Bad Blood,) and Sergio Di Zio (Rogue, Flashpoint) on the Investigation Discovery/Netflix anthology series Real Detective, in the short film Red Wine (dir.
+Santiago Menghini) which premiered at Cannes and received rave reviews (and took home many prizes) on the film festival circuit, on the CBC TV series Street Legal, and in over 30 commercials (and counting!)